obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 **filter**

 string, read/write.
 Path of an optional filter function to run on the source server.
 Only documents for which the function returns true are replicated.
-The path looks like "designdocname/filtername".
+If the filter is running on a CouchDB instance, the value of this property looks like "designdocname/filtername".
+If the filter is running in TouchDB and was registered using `registerFilter()`, then the property should just contain the name used to register the filter.

 **filterParams**